A

 BUSI 1301

-This course is an introduction to the role of business in modern society and it includes overview of business operations, analysis of the specialized fields within the business organization, and development of a business vocabulary.
+This course is an introduction to the role of business in modern society and it includes an overview of business operations, analysis of the specialized fields within the business organization, and development of a business vocabulary.

 B